LiamStewart2/LiamStewart2/README.md

 Heyy, I'm Liam, a programmer in my first year studying at Staffordshire University enrolled on the Games Programming Course, but have spent years learning programming before hand.
 I come from python but for the last two years have worked in C++ and Unity primarly, and wanting to specialize in graphical programming.
 ## What Im Working On

+- [Luna-Engine](https://github.com/LiamStewart2/Luna-Engine): An OpenGL Game Engine i am in the early stages of developing
-- [Graphics-Programming-Assignment](https://github.com/LiamStewart2/GraphicsProgrammingAssignment): My Assignment project for the introduction to graphics programming
+- [Graphics-Programming-Assignment](https://github.com/LiamStewart2/GraphicsProgrammingAssignment): My Assignment project for the introduction to graphics programming unit
 - [Minecraft-Renderer](https://github.com/LiamStewart2/Minecraft-Recreation): My attempt at a Minecraft like world recreation using OpenGL
 - [RTS-Engine](https://github.com/TheEmperorsArmoury/TheGreatWar): A colaborative project i worked on with numerous developers, lead by [Samuel](https://github.com/123samueld)
 - [Boss-Rush-Assignment](https://github.com/LiamStewart2/BossRushUniversityProject): A recreation of the Cryogen fight from Calamity which i intend to use as sandbox for future complex AI projects